kismetwireless/kismet-docs/readme/100-webserver.md

 Without SSL enabled, your data (and your Kismet Web UI login and password) will be sent in plaintext, which is likely not something you want.

 ### Local SSL vs Proxy
-Kismet can be run via a HTTPS proxy service such as nginx; under this configuration, the SSL certificates are managed by the proxy software, and Kismet can continue to operate normally with a local port.
+Kismet can be run via a HTTPS proxy service such as nginx; under this configuration, the SSL certificates are managed by the proxy software, and Kismet operates normally with a local port which is not exposed to the Internet.
+Typically this would be combined with a Kismet server on the local network reachable from the nginx proxy, a SSH tunnel, or a Kismet server with the `httpd_bind_address` option set.

 ### Enabling SSL